mrcmn/mrcmn.github.io/theory_md/workstation-setup-windows.md

 ## Troubleshooting<a href="#troubleshooting" aria-hidden="true"></a>
-* If either the `git clone` or `ssh-keygen` command doesn't work, ensure that you've installed Git Bash as part of the Git installation.
+* If either the `git clone` or `ssh-keygen` command doesn't work, ensure that you've installed Git Bash as part of the Git installation and you are running the command in a Git Bash terminal - See screenshot from [Generate SSH keys - Step 1](#generate-ssh-keys).

-* If you're having trouble finding your control repo even though the `git clone` executed successfully, It's possible that you may have cloned your control repo to an unintended location.
+* If you're having trouble finding your Control Repo even though the `git clone` executed successfully, It's possible that you may have cloned your Control Repo to an unintended location.
 Be sure to check where your present working directory is in the Git Bash terminal by running `pwd`.